-By now, you may have seen Stacks community members on our marketplace, Twitter, and Discord with .BTC at the end of their name.
+By now, you may have seen Stacks community members on the Gamma marketplace, Twitter, and Discord with .BTC at the end of their name.

 You may be wondering, what does this mean?
 How do I get one?
 Is there any point?